BKaperick/Fizz-2D/docs.md

 >         until self.finish_update().

 ###     reverse_update(self)
->         Can be used to take one step backward in time, since each point stores one previous
+>         Can be used to take one step backward in time and undo a pre_update,
->         position, velocity and acceleration.
+>         since each point stores one previous position, velocity and acceleration.
 >         Currently, this is used in collision resolution to test out various time steps before
 >         choosing one sufficiently close to the time of collision.